A Guide to Strikepod Fiction

 Magnetic Anamoly Detector (MAD)

-One of several non-acoustic sensors aboard the Bloack II Atom-class microsubmarine, the MAD detects slight variations and distrurbances in the Earth's magnetic field which can be produced by a large metallic object such as a submarine, and is fully integrated with the CLAXEM, enabling the Atom to emulate adversary magnetic signatures during decoy engagements.
+One of several non-acoustic sensors aboard the Block II Atom-class microsubmarine, the MAD detects slight variations and distrurbances in the Earth's magnetic field which can be produced by a large metallic object such as a submarine, and is fully integrated with the CLAXEM, enabling the Atom to emulate adversary magnetic signatures during decoy engagements.
 The effectiveness of the MAD is greatly enhanced during Strikepod operations when Block II Atoms are dynamically linked to generate a wide-area undersea sensor array.

 Max Keller